Joowww/Proyecto2_PGTA/README.md

 - **Altitude filter to eliminate flights above 6000 feet**: This filter compares the altitude (corrected with QNH) to 6000 feet.
 If the altitude is above this threshold, the message is removed.
 - **Filter to remove "on ground" flights**: Data Item 230 provides the Flight Status, which indicates whether the aircraft is “on ground.”

-<em>NOTE: In this step, no matter what you choose, the planes with a Target Address set to "null" will be removed</em>.
+&nbsp;&nbsp;&nbsp;&nbsp; <em>NOTE: In this step, no matter what you choose, the planes with a Target Address set to "null" will be removed</em>.

 **4. Simulation**: This interface allows you to visualize the flight simulation on a map, with the option to change the map provider according to your preferences.
 You can activate automatic mode to run the simulation continuously, adjusting the speed with the scroll wheel, or manually move the flights step by step every second using the "Move" button.
 You also have the option to restart the simulation with "Restart," apply different filters, and export the data in CSV format.